Auto Accident FAQs

 This type of insurance protects you, any covered family members and covered passengers.
-It will pay for required medical treatments relating to any bodily injuries caused by an accident, regardless of who was responsible.
+It will pay for required medical treatments relating to any bodily injuries caused by an auto accident, regardless of who was responsible.

-This type of insurance protects you from any liability claims resulting from accidents that were caused by you and injure another individual.
+This type of insurance protects you from any liability claims resulting from car accidents that were caused by you and injure another individual.
 Your policy will cover you and any family members listed on your policy who are driving your vehicle or another person’s vehicle with their permission.